How did the kiwi get to New Zealand?

 The fact the kiwi could only really have evolved in New Zealand, combined with their quirky characteristics, makes them the perfect symbol to represent the unique characters you'll meet on a trip to New Zealand.

-Although kiwi can’t fly there is one way for them to get up in the air, as Pete the Kiwi found in the video below.
+Although kiwi can't fly, there is one way for them to get up in the air, as Pete the Kiwi knows all too well.

 The great kiwi mystery